2025 MR3 Network Scientific Retreat

 Stephanie DeLuca, Ph.D

-Associate Professor and Director of the FBRI Neuromotor research Clinic, Fralin Biomedical Research Institute, Virginia Tech
+Associate Professor and Director of the FBRI Neuromotor Research Clinic, Fralin Biomedical Research Institute, Virginia Tech

 Examples of Mentored Collaborations and Pilot Studies in Pediatric Rehabilitation